 - Punish a lawyer or a plaintiff they didn’t like

 - Affirm that we live in a world where “stuff happens” or things happen for a reason apply the law to the facts as they see them”

 Mr. Post’s thoughts are helpful in understanding Arizona jurors’ outlooks and attitudes.

-Our attorneys take pride in reviewing and properly evaluating juror attitudes as they relate to successful prosecution of medical malpractice cases.
+Our attorneys take pride in reviewing and properly evaluating juror attitudes as they relate to the successful prosecution of medical malpractice cases.
 Please call us to discuss your case and we will be happy to help you.
-Our contact number is 602 265-2600 or you may email us at email@example.com
+Our contact number is 602 265-2600 or you may email us at firstname.lastname@example.org

 The key to good trial advocacy therefore for a plaintiff’s medical malpractice attorney and his or her client is to be able to recognize and evaluate these attitudes and pre-conceived juror outlooks and determine the best way to turn them in his or her favor.
 For those that are intractable, the goal is to properly navigate with the arguments in the case through his or her way.